-In compliance with Regulation 26(3) of the SEBI (Listing Obligations and Disclosure Requirements), 2015 and the Companies Act, 2013 the Board of the Company has adopted the Code of Business Conduct & Ethics ('the Code').
+In compliance with Regulation 17(5) of the SEBI (Listing Obligations and Disclosure Requirements), 2015 and the Companies Act, 2013 the Board of the Company has adopted the Code of Business Conduct & Ethics ('the Code').
 The Code is applicable to all Directors and Senior management personnel of the Company.
 The Code, while laying down in detail the standards of business conduct, ethics and governance, center's on the following theme:

 The Company's Board of Directors and Senior Management Personnel are responsible for conduct of the business, and are committed to setting the standards of conduct contained in this Code and for updating these standards, as appropriate, to ensure their continuing relevance, effectiveness and responsiveness to the needs of investors and all other stakeholders as also to reflect corporate, legal and regulatory developments.
-The Code has been circulated to all the members of the Board and management personnel and the compliance of the same is affirmed by them annually.
+All the Board members and Senior Management of the Company as on March 31, 2023 have affirmed compliance with their respective Codes of Conduct in accordance with Regulation 26(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 A copy of the Code has been put on the Company's website (www.narmadagelatines.com).
 The Code has been circulated to Directors and Management Personnel, and its compliance is affirmed by them annually.
 A declaration signed by the Whole-time Director of the Company to confirm that the Company has adopted a Code of Conduct for its Directors and employees of the Company is given below: